Kevin Hart’s March at Resorts World is just the start

 Hart has taped his upcoming Peacock comedy special, which is to debut in April, at Resorts World.
 He also appeared live on CNN’s New Year’s Eve coverage with Anderson Cooper and Andy Cohen.

-Hart is the first comedian to perform at the new theater for a while simultaneously taping his next comedy special.
-Recently, he took the stage to ring in the New Year at Resorts World Theatre, appearing live on CNN’s New Year’s Eve Live from New York City’s Times Square with Anderson Cooper and Andy Cohen.

-Hart flayed CNN for barring the co-hosts from drinking alcohol on the air during the celebration from Times Square.
+Hart flayed CNN for barring the co-hosts from drinking alcohol on the air during the celebration from New York City’s Times Square.

-What was happening was Cooper laughing through the interview, as Hart threw back tequila shots of his liquor brand, Gran Coramino.
-“You guys can’t say anything about it but I can.
+What was happening was Cooper laughing through the interview as Hart threw back shots of Gran Coramino, his tequila brand.
+“You guys can’t say anything about it, but I can.
 I can say things about it.
 This is absolute (expletive).
 I don’t like it one bit.
 I’m going to say what you want to say … I can’t believe this,” said the comic star, never one to mince words.

 Cool Hang Alert

-Twinning out upcoming shows by Live Music Society.
-The band opened for Janet Jackson’s New Year’s Eve performance at Wynn Las Vegas.
-LMS is at Mandalay Bay’s Rhythm & Riffs from 10 p.m.-2 a.m.
-Thursday, and at The Strat’s Remix lounge from 9 p.m.-1 a.m.
+A double heads-up on two upcoming shows by Live Music Society, which opened for Janet Jackson’s New Year’s Eve performance at Wynn Las Vegas.
+LMS is at Mandalay Bay’s Rhythm &Riffs from 10 p.m. to 2 a.m.
+Thursday and at The Strat’s Remix lounge from 9 p.m. to 1 a.m.
+Friday.
 No cover, no hassles, and get into the groove.

 John Katsilometes’ column runs daily in the A section.
 His “PodKats!” podcast can be found at reviewjournal.com/podcasts.
 Contact him at jkatsilometes@reviewjournal.com.
 Follow @johnnykats on Twitter, @JohnnyKats1 on Instagram.